You can publish your completed documentation and share it with your organization in Excel format.

 When you are satisfied with the order of the elements for each diagram, click the Next button.

-Click the Finish button to generate your documentation.
+Click the Publish button to generate your documentation.

 •Each sheet corresponds to a Diagram in the model.